Microsoft Azure Recovery Services Client Library for Python

 Microsoft Azure SDK for Python

 This is the Microsoft Azure Recovery Services Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
-For a more complete view of Azure libraries, see the Github repo
+For a more complete view of Azure libraries, see the azure sdk python release.

 If you encounter any bugs or have suggestions, please file an issue in the Issues section of the project.